common-workflow-language/user_guide/_extras/recommended-practices.md

 &#9744; No `type: string` parameters for names of input or reference files/directories; use `type: File` or `type: Directory` as appropriate.

-&#9744; Include a license that allows for re-use by anyone, e.g.
+&#9744; Include a license that allows for re-use by anyone, for example [Apache 2.0][apache-license].
-[Apache 2.0][apache-license].
 If possible, the license should be specified with its corresponding [SPDX identifier][spdx].
 Construct the metadata field for the licence by providing a URL of the form `https://spdx.org/licenses/[SPDX-ID]` where `SPDX-ID` is the taken from the list of identifiers linked above.
-See the example snippet below for guidance.
+Consult https://choosealicense.com/ if needed.
 For non-standard licenses without an SPDX identifier, provide a URL to the license.

 _Example of metadata field for license with SPDX identifier:_